maliahavlicek/what2do2day/README.md

 1. check for a unique user/place id and date within a week before adding a new review to a place
 1. check for unique user before joining an event
 1. check for max attendees not exceeded before joining an event
+1. adjust the activities listed in the filters based on current items shown on the event list or update events page (meaning if you filter,  your list will get shorter)
 #### API Integration
-1. Email JS - when an event is added to a place, email details to followers
-1. Google Calendar - when a user joins an event, send calendar invite, when event is updated, email joiner list
+1. STMP Email -when a user joins an event, send agenda in email, when event is updated, email joiner list.
+Note the email includes json-ld for future google calendar integration
 1. Google Maps - show map of event location, show map of place location
 #### Metrics
-1. track place follows by activity type and rating - bar chart for activity type, pie chart for rating
-1. track event joins by activity type and age - bar chart for activity type, pie chart for age
-1. track event searches by activity and age inputs - bar chart for activity type, pie chart for age
-1. track place searches by activity and review - bar chart for activity type, pie chart for rating
-1. count places in db by activity type - bar chart
-1. count events in system by activity type - bar chart
-1. count events page hits
-1. count places page hits
-1. count number of home page hits
-1. get numbers for joining event funnel: events page hits, join event click, send invite success, send invite user error, send invite exceed attendance error
+1. track page and modal visits by date and type
+1. present page metrics by counts with a bar chart, data will be sorted from highest count to lowest count
+1. track user clicks by date and page.
+Record if a button or link was clicked
+1. present click metrics by counts with a simple bar chart.
+Datat will be sorted from highest count to lowest count.

 ### Features Left to Implement
 I overestimated my abilities when originally scoping this project.
 I didn't account for uncovering some core issues with Bulma's [datepicker functionality](https://github.com/Wikiki/bulma-calendar/issues/163#issuecomment-584172621), nor did I anticipate as much trouble understanding the routing and parameter passing in flask.
+Understanding how to use WtForms and validation took a bit but was well worth the ability to have customized validation for my forms, especially with the date time range and conditional components of addresses, reviews and events when adding a place.
 I also spent too much time trying to figure out how to break out the controller, filtering, and utility functions from my run.py.
 Since this project required a greater learning curve than anticipated, some functionality had to be deferred in order to allow me to learn how to automate testing and to provide attention to cross browser/cross device validation.
 #### Features Deferred from original plan
-1. Follow a place - I have used Email JS in a past project so I would not gain any skills taking this functionality on and I the UX being similar to the delivered Join Event feature I don't believe I'm loosing out on a learning opportunity by eliminating this functionality.
+1. Follow a place - I would not gain any skills taking this functionality on and I the UX being similar to the delivered Join Event feature I don't believe I'm loosing out on a learning opportunity by eliminating this functionality.
 1. Filter Places - I tackled more complex filtering logic in the filter events layer and saw this list not getting nearly as long as the events list could be.
 1. Pagination - By including a count of events or places found, the user has an idea of how many results they are seeing.
 Pagination isn't nearly as useful on smaller devices as the buttons are cumbersome for fingers and users are accustomed to scrolling down vs paging through results, thus pagination was differed
 1. Update Review - updating and sharing reviews are tightly tied to various user roles.
-Since user roles were originally out of scope, it made sense to differ this functionality, especially since updating and soft delete powers have been examplified in update events and update places.
+Since user roles were originally out of scope, it made sense to differ this functionality, especially since updating and soft delete powers have been exemplified in update events and update places.

 #### User Roles & Permissions
 In the long term once this concept proves viable, authentication would be enabled and five sets of roles would accessing the site: